for Volvo 240

 I created a diagram below for those of you who want to do this in your own Volvo.

-The VW/Audi relay has five poles, just like any standard 5-pole power mini relay.
-Connecting it to the blinker system is as simple as splicing FOUR wires from the emergency flasher switch and then connecting one wire to ground.
-This operation might also be just as successful in any Volvo 700 or 900 series, or in nearly any car (probably any European car) that uses an emergency flasher switch and a blinker flasher relay similar to the Hella 3-pole flasher relay used in these Volvos.
+The VW/Audi relay has five poles, just like a standard 5-pole power mini relay.
+Connecting it to the blinker system is as simple as splicing FOUR wires into wires from the dash emergency flasher switch and then connecting one wire to ground.
+This operation might also be just as successful in any Volvo 700 or 900 series, or in nearly any car (probably any European car) that uses an emergency flasher switch and a blinker flasher relay similar to the Hella 3-pole flasher relay shown below.

-I also installed this mod in a 5-series BMW (E28) for someone else.
+After success with my Volvo, I also installed this mod in a 1988 5-series BMW (E28) for someone else.
 That diagram is shown below also.

 Volvo 240 Komfort Blinker Diagram